BiancoRoyal/node-red-contrib-iiot-opcua/.github/ISSUE_TEMPLATE.md

 <!--
-IF YOU DON'T FILL OUT THE FOLLOWING INFORMATION WE MIGHT CLOSE YOUR ISSUE WITHOUT INVESTIGATING IF THIS IS A FEATURE REQUEST OR SUPPORT DELETE FROM HERE, PLEASE -->
+IF YOU DON'T FILL OUT THE FOLLOWING INFORMATION, WE MIGHT CLOSE YOUR ISSUE WITHOUT INVESTIGATING IF THIS IS A FEATURE REQUEST OR SUPPORT DELETE FROM HERE, PLEASE -->
 ## Problem
- - ( ) bug report => please search github for a similar issue or PR before submitting
+ - ( ) bug report => please search GitHub for a similar issue or PR before submitting
- - ( ) unexpected behavior => please visit the Wiki before
+ - ( ) unexpected behaviour => please visit the Wiki before

 ### Information
- **Current behavior**
+ **Current behaviour**
  <!-- Describe how the bug or problem manifests. -->

- **Expected behavior**
+ **Expected behaviour**
  <!-- Describe a complete use case or test case for the bug or problem. -->

  **Minimal reproduction of the problem with instructions**
  <!--
- If the current behavior is a bug or you can illustrate your feature request better with an example, please provide the *STEPS TO REPRODUCE* and if possible a *MINIMAL DEMO FLOW* for Node-RED of the problem.
+ If the current behaviour is a bug or you can illustrate your feature request better with an example, please provide the *STEPS TO REPRODUCE* and if possible a *MINIMAL DEMO FLOW* for Node-RED of the problem.
  -->
    1.